Fellowship Director and Selection Chair: Alan S. Crandall, MD, Presidential Endowed Professor

 Department Chairman: Randall J Olson, MD, Professor, CEO, John A. Moran Eye Center

 We accept two positions per year.
-As with most ophthalmology fellowship programs, this is NOT a PGY5 approved ACGME fellowship position, but a paid limited term visiting instructor faculty position.
+As with most ophthalmology fellowship programs, this is NOT a PGY5 approved ACGME fellowship position, but a paid limited-term, visiting-instructor faculty position.
 It is, however, affiliated with an ACGME accredited Ophthalmology Residency Program and AUPO affiliated.
 Malpractice insurance will be provided by the University as well as medical, dental, and other benefits.
 After beginning this fellowship, you will attend an orientation on the first working day after the July 4th holiday to learn the policies and procedures and requirements of the Moran Eye Center.
-This is a one-year position beginning July 1 through June 30 of the following year.
-Due to state regulations and the mandatory affiliation with the Veteran's Hospital, we can only accept US citizens.
+This is a one-year position beginning July 1 through July 3rd of the following year.
+Due to state regulations and the mandatory affiliation with the Veteran's Hospital, we can only accept U.S. citizens.

 We provide a very busy clinical exposure to all aspects of glaucoma with a heavy emphasis on surgical treatment.
 A large number of glaucoma procedures as well as phacoemulsification will be part of this surgical experience.
-The fellow will work closely with Alan S. Crandall, MD, professor, Norm A. Zabriskie, MD, professor, and Craig Chaya, MD, assistant professor.
-Teaching responsibilities as well as clinical research will be part of this fellowship.
-We have two interview dates for your convenience but do NOT offer Academy interviews as we require you view our wonderful facility and our three glaucoma attendings do not attend academy at the same time.
+The fellow will work closely with Alan S. Crandall, MD, professor; Norm A. Zabriskie, MD, professor; Craig J. Chaya, MD, associate professor; Rachel Simpson, MD, assistant professor; and Brian Stagg, MD, MS, assistant professor.
+Teaching responsibilities, as well as clinical research, will be part of this fellowship.
+We do NOT offer Academy interviews as we require you to view our wonderful facility, and our four glaucoma attendings do not attend academy at the same time.

 If selected for this position, you will be required to obtain a Utah Medical License, a Utah Controlled Substance License, and a fee exempt DEA License.
 The total cost will be your responsibility.
 You will be required to obtain privileges with the University of Utah Hospital, Veterans Affairs Medical Center, and Primary Children’s Hospital.
 All fees for privileges will be reimbursed by the Department of Ophthalmology.
 University policy requires original receipts for reimbursement.
 We will work closely with you to meet these requirements.